Are Coding Bootcamps Worth It?

 What Would Make Coding Bootcamps Worth It?

-As far as I’m concerned, the best way to determine if coding bootcamps are worth it is to evaluate the return on investment that you can expect from completing a bootcamp program.
-That is, can you expect to get more out of the experience than you put in at the beginning?
+The best way to determine if coding bootcamps are worth it is to evaluate the return on investment that you can expect from completing a bootcamp.
+Can you expect to get more out of the experience than you put in?

-It’s true that coding bootcamps can be rather expensive, so you have to factor that in at the outset.
-You’ll also be investing a lot of time and energy into the program for several months–depending on the length of the specific program.
+It’s true that coding bootcamps can be expensive, so you have to factor that in.
+You’ll also be investing a lot of time and energy into the program for some time.

-So, with those factors in mind, how can we evaluate the likely return on investment you can expect from attending and completing a coding bootcamp?
-Simply put, there are three things that will help you determine whether coding bootcamps are worth it from a return on investment perspective:
+With those factors in mind, how can we evaluate the likely return on investment from a coding bootcamp?

 - Ability to Secure a Job in Desired Field